matthewphamilton/r4dev/content/en/docs/Getting started/_index.md

 ## Prerequisites

-A pre-requisite for developers and modellers is to have an up to date version of R installed on your machine.
+A pre-requisite for data scientists and modellers is to have an up to date version of R installed on your machine.
 In most (but not all) of the anticipated ways that analysts will use ready4 tools, there is no not need to have R installed.

 ## Installation